devitrylouis/devitrylouis.github.io/_posts/2018-12-01-optimize-dl.md

 Today, experts suspect that, for suﬃciently large neural networks, most local minima have a low cost function value, and that it is not important to ﬁnd a true global minimum rather than to ﬁnd a point in parameter space that has low but not minimal cost.

-## Plateaus, Saddle Points and Other Flat Regions
+## Flat Regions in random high-dimensional functions

 <b>Saddle Points:</b> In high dimensional, non-convex situations, saddle points are more likely than local minima as some Hessian's eigenvalues are positive and some are negative.